DigiChic/FOOD-PRICE-ANALYSIS-FOR-NIGERIA-/README.md

 # FOOD PRICE ANALYSIS FOR NIGERIA
-This is an analysis of food prices data for Nigeria sourced from the World Food Programme Price Database.
-The analysis covers staple foods such as maize, rice, beans, yam and fuel across selected states in Nigeria.
+This is an analysis of food prices data from 2002-2023 for Nigeria sourced from the World Food Programme Price Database The analysis covers staple foods such as maize, rice, beans, yam and fuel across selected states in Nigeria.

 **DOCUMENTATION OUTLINE**
 - [Project overview](#project-overview)